 - The average person prefers to be directed; to avoid responsibility, is relatively unambitious, and wants security above all else.

 - The average person dislikes work and will avoid it if he/she can.

 - Therefore most people must be forced with the threat of punishment to work towards organisational objectives.

-What is most interesting is the changes in behaviour of the campmates when the new rules are imposed.
-Very quickly they shift from working well together, trusting and supporting one another and being forgiving of mistakes.
-They become critical of one others’ performance, less tolerant of one another and resentful toward those doing jobs they may prefer; even though they know it’s a game show and that job allocations were assigned not chosen.
+What is most interesting is the changes in the behaviour of the campmates when the new rules are imposed.
+Very quickly, they shift from working well together, trusting and supporting one another and being forgiving of mistakes.
+They become critical of one others’ performance, less tolerant of one another and resentful toward those doing jobs they may prefer, even though they know it’s a game show and that job allocations were assigned and not chosen.

 Get Me Out Of Here!